Contribute and be proud of defending Software Freedom from monopolist control! We are intervening in the Apple vs. EC case: Find out more.

 • MS-OOXMLTerminado

-Since the very beginning of the standardisation process for Microsoft's Office Open XML - OOXML (hereinafter MS-OOXML), the FSFE has expressed serious doubts about whether MS-OOXML could be considered as open, if even as a standard at all.
-The FSFE first raised the issue in the community and led the movement against the standardisation of MS-OOXML, following closely over the years the relevant developments.
+Since the beginning of the standardisation process for Microsoft's Office Open XML - OOXML (hereafter MS-OOXML), the FSFE has raised serious doubts about whether MS-OOXML can be considered open.
+FSFE was the first to raise the issue in the community, led the movement against the standardisation of MS-OOXML, and has been closely following developments over the years.

 • IPRED2Terminado

-A second directive on the enforcement of "intellectual property rights" was proposed by the European Commission.
-It aims to criminalise all "intentional, commercial-scale" infringements, and to allow rights-holders to take part investigations.
-The FSFE pointed out to the EU institutions how such laws encourage abuse of the legal system and have chilling effects on law-abiding activities.
+A second Intellectual Property Rights Enforcement Directive was proposed by the European Commission.
+It aims to criminalise all "intentional, commercial-scale" infringements and allow rights holders to participate in investigations.
+The FSFE pointed out to the EU institutions how such laws encourage abuse of the legal system and have a chilling effect on law-abiding activities.

 • World Intellectual Property OrganizationTerminado

-The World Intellectual Property Organization (WIPO) is one of the 16 specialized agencies of the United Nations system of organisations.
-Its role is administrating 23 international treates dealing with different aspects of limited monopolies on knowledge.
-As an observer to WIPO and together with a global coalition of other players with similar goals, FSFE worked towards reshaping it as a "World Intellectual Wealth Organisation."
+The World Intellectual Property Organization (WIPO), one of the 16 specialised agencies of the UN system, administers 23 international treaties dealing with various aspects of limited monopolies on knowledge.
+As an observer to WIPO, and together with a global coalition of other actors, the FSFE worked to transform WIPO into a "World Intellectual Wealth Organisation".

 • World Summit on the Information Society (WSIS)Terminado

-The World Summit on the Information Society (WSIS) was a two-summit UN conference organised by the ITU at which important cornerstones for the information and knowledge society were proposed to be laid.
-The FSFE participated along with other civil societies to make sure that the principles of the digital age would protect digital freedom, sharing of knowledge, access to information, and Free Software.
+The World Summit on the Information Society (WSIS) was a two-summit UN conference organised by the ITU to propose important cornerstones for the information and knowledge society.
+The FSFE participated with other civil societies to ensure that the principles of the digital age would protect digital freedom, knowledge sharing, access to information and Free Software.

 • Classification of Free Software as a World Cultural HeritageTerminado

-The objectives were to have Free Software classified as an intangible world cultural heritage by UNESCO, and registered in the World Memory Register (another UNESCO project).
-The Free Software community and UNESCO share the same values of freedom, equality, and fraternity.
-Such a recognition would be a great promotion of Free Software.
+The goal was to have Free Software classified by UNESCO as an Intangible World Heritage and registered in the World Memory Register (another UNESCO project).
+The Free Software community and UNESCO share the same values of freedom, equality and fraternity.
+Such recognition would be a great boost for Free Software.

 • EUCD - Copyright extensions that harmTerminado

-The European Copyright Directive (EUCD) was the European equivalent of the U.S. Digital Millennium Copyright Act (DMCA).
-These laws not only lead to the creation of monopolies and cartels, they also provide serious impediments to the Freedoms of speech and press, as they provide means for digital censorship.
-The FSFE was actively involved in the resistance against such harmful legislation.
+The European Copyright Directive (EUCD) was the European equivalent of the US Digital Millennium Copyright Act (DMCA).
+These laws lead to the creation of monopolies and cartels, and pose serious obstacles to freedom of speech and the press by providing means for digital censorship.
+The FSFE has been actively involved in opposing such harmful legislation.